-Those days are long past and we accepted that reality, many moons ago.
-Our children have gone on to create their own special Easter memories with their families and friends.
+Those days are long past, and we accepted that reality many moons ago.
+Our children have gone on to create their own unique Easter memories with their families and friends.

-Over the past years of world travel, we haven’t really celebrated Easter and have instead thought about the spiritual significance in our lives and our personal faith, of which we share very little here.
+Over the past years of world travel, we haven’t celebrated Easter and have instead thought about the spiritual significance in our lives and our faith, of which we share very little here.

-Sadly, many will remember with great sorrow over the loss of loved ones who succumbed to this dreadful virus.
+Sadly, many will remember losing loved ones who succumbed to this dreadful virus with great sorrow.
 And for those of us who’ve been fortunate to have avoided infection, we can all reflect on how fortunate we are to have learned methods to protect ourselves and our families during these stressful times.

 We know the loss of work and income for many is devastating.
 Many throughout the world are struggling to put food on the table today and every day.
 This is heartbreaking.